International Tourism Management MSc

 Our School of Hospitality and Tourism Management’s is ranked 4th in the world by the QS World University Rankings 2018, so you’ll be in great hands as you train to make your mark in this sector.
 You’ll also benefit from our distinguished track record for graduate employability and our excellent industry connections.

 What you will study

-Our MSc International Tourism Management programme is one of the longest-established university tourism programmes in the world, combining our world-class research expertise with a strong focus on enterprise and innovation.
+Our programme is one of the longest-established university courses of its type in the world, promising you pioneering research as well as a strong focus on forward-thinking ideas and innovation.

 |Qualification||Study mode||Course length||Placement||Start date|

 Study and work abroad

 There may be opportunities to acquire valuable European experience by working or conducting research abroad during your degree or shortly afterwards.
 It is possible to do this in the summer period with an Erasmus+ grant working on your dissertation or as a recent graduate.
 In order to qualify your Erasmus+ traineeship must be a minimum of two months.